Shop Trending Home Décor (U.S.) Shop Trending Home Décor (Canada)

 2. Biophilic Design — Bringing the Outdoors In

 Biophilic design is all about connection to nature: plants, natural light, organic materials, and earthy tones.
-It is especially powerful in city apartments and condos where outdoor space is limited.
+It’s especially powerful in city apartments and condos where outdoor space is limited.

-If you care about cleaner air and longer-lasting materials, combine biophilic design with the ideas in How Sustainable Home Décor Can Transform Your Space .
+If you care about healthier materials and longer-lasting pieces, combine biophilic design with How Sustainable Home Décor Can Transform Your Space .

 Shop Plants & Planters (U.S.) Shop Plants & Planters (Canada)